MeridianMERIDIAN

 finetype profile -f data.csv

-# Export a JSON Schema for a type
+# Export a JSON Schema for a single type (or glob)

 # Show taxonomy (filter by domain, category, priority)